ekg/alignment-and-variant-calling-tutorial/README.md

 ### E. Coli K12 Illumina 2x300bp MiSeq sequencing results

 For testing alignment, let's get some data from a [recently-submitted sequencing run on a K12 strain from the University of Exeter](http://www.ncbi.nlm.nih.gov/sra/?term=SRR1770413).
-We can us the [sratoolkit](https://github.com/ncbi/sratoolkit) to directly pull the sequence data (in paired FASTQ format) from the archive:
+We can use the [sratoolkit](https://github.com/ncbi/sratoolkit) to directly pull the sequence data (in paired FASTQ format) from the archive:

 ```bash
 fastq-dump --split-files SRR1770413